Primitive patterns in Java 25

 300 does not fit into a byte (-128 to 127), so the pattern fails.
 This turns pattern matching into a safe replacement for manual range checks.

-4. When the Pattern Match Succeeds – If the value fits and the pattern matches:
+If the value fits and the pattern matches, then:

 • The variable is automatically created